Bruce1102/Exotic-Options-Pricing/README.md

 The Monte Carlo simulation will be ran by following these steps:

-**1. Stochastic Process Modeling:** The first step is to model the stochastic behavior of the underlying asset's price.
-This will be done with the models described previously

-**2. Random Sampling:** Monte Carlo simulations generate a large number of random price paths for the underlying asset based on the chosen stochastic process.
+**1. Random Sampling:** Monte Carlo simulations generate a large number of random price paths for the underlying asset based on the chosen stochastic process.
 These price paths simulate the potential future trajectories of the asset's price.

-**3. Option Payoff Calculation:** For each generated price path, the payoff of the exotic option is computed.
+**2. Option Payoff Calculation:** For each generated price path, the payoff of the exotic option is computed.
 This step involves applying the specific conditions and terms of the exotic option to determine its value at the end of each simulation.

-**4. Statistical Analysis:** After running a significant number of simulations, statistical analysis is performed on the calculated payoffs.
+**3. Statistical Analysis:** After running a significant number of simulations, statistical analysis is performed on the calculated payoffs.
 This analysis provides insights into the distribution of possible option values, including measures like the mean (expected value) and standard deviation (volatility).

-**5. Discounting:** To obtain the present value of the option, the calculated payoffs are discounted back to the present time using the risk-free rate.
+**4. Discounting:** To obtain the present value of the option, the calculated payoffs are discounted back to the present time using the risk-free rate.
 This step considers the time value of money.

-**6. Option Price Estimation:** The final step involves aggregating the present values of the option payoffs to estimate the option's fair market price.
+**5. Option Price Estimation:** The final step involves aggregating the present values of the option payoffs to estimate the option's fair market price.
 This Monte Carlo estimate reflects the expected value of the exotic option under the assumed stochastic process.

-<h2>Finite Difference Method (FDM):</h2>
-PDE for Exotic Options: An object-oriented approach is used to define the Partial Differential Equations (PDEs) specific to each exotic option.
-These PDEs capture the mathematical essence of the option's behavior.

-PDE Solver: The project incorporates a PDE Solver designed to solve the defined PDEs for the exotic options.
-This solver is built upon:

-An Explicit Scheme: An extension class for the explicit scheme is used within the PDE Solver.
-This scheme provides a step-by-step method to approximate the solution of the PDEs.
-Boundary Conditions: For each exotic option, specific boundary conditions are set based on the option's characteristics.
-These conditions ensure the accuracy and stability of the FDM solution.

-Grid Generation: The FDM relies on a grid system to approximate the option's price over time and asset price.
-The PDE Solver generates this grid and iteratively updates its values based on the explicit scheme and boundary conditions.

-Option Pricing: Once the grid is fully populated, the option's price can be extracted from the grid values.
-Depending on the exotic option type and its characteristics, the price might be taken from a specific grid point or might be an aggregation of multiple grid values.